Catherine22/Frontend-Development/JavaScript/README.md

 // 'Hello from the other side...'
 ```

-This code snippet doesn't crash because the Javascript engine hoist it before running `console.log(teddy);`, what it does is `var teddy = undefined;`.
-The function is moved to the top before being called as well.
+The above code snippet doesn't crash our apps because the Javascript engine hoists it before running `console.log(teddy);`, it executes `var teddy = undefined;`.
+That is called half hoisting.
+Functions are fully hoisting.
+They are moved to the top of the code, and therefore, we can invoke functions before they are declared.

 Notice, hoisting is working when the code snippet starts from `var` and `function`.
 On the other hand, `const` and `let` do not be hoisted.
 A particular case is **function expression**.

 ```JavaScript